AND CLIMATIC FRAMEWORK

 Climate and topographical framework: SOUTHERLY aspect; 220-280 m a.s.l.
 (722-918 ft a.s.l.); gradient of c.15%.

 An aspect that marks this cru out is temperature.
 Its low altitude gives rise to big differences between the cold and hot seasons.
 In fact, temperatures of well below zero can be recorded during winter, whereas in mid-summer it can be very hot for many days.
 The area’s topography features low hills that link the plain of the River Tanaro to the valley of Barolo, so there are none of the strong winds experienced on higher slopes.
 The proximity to the river has an influence on Monvigliero’s climate.
-The hot temperatures that arise often and for long periods during the summer are linked to the hot air that moves slowly from the plain of the River Tanaro towards the Rio Talloria valley.
+The hot temperatures that arise often and for long periods during the summer are linked to the hot and humid air that moves slowly from the plain of the River Tanaro towards the Rio Talloria valley.
 The absence of strong winds allows these masses of hot air to linger during the night as well.

 By Edmondo Bonelli, naturalist